louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Multi-Court Voice Case Information System (McVCIS) is a national repository of court records that allows users to search court records using a mobile phone.
 To use the McVCIS, requesting parties may dial 1–866–222–8029, a toll-free number, and follow the voice prompts.
 Users must have details such as the case number, case party name, case party’s tax identification number, or social security number.
 Users may search five (5) records on each call.

 Interested parties may also access bankruptcy records online through PACER, a service through which the United States Judiciary makes court records available to the public.
 Each court holds case records on local databases.
 Consequently, users may access Louisiana bankruptcy court records directly by visiting the following websites: Louisiana Western District Bankruptcy Court, Louisiana Eastern District Bankruptcy Court, and Louisiana Middle District Bankruptcy Court.
 Users must register for a PACER account to access court records.
 Registration is free; however, requesting parties must pay a charge of $0.10 for each page and $2.40 for each audio file.
-Payment for access to PACER access is quarterly, but for users who accrue only $30 or less each quarter, the system waives access fees.
+Payment for access to PACER access is quarterly, but for users who accrue only $30 or less each quarter, the system may waive access fees.

 How do I Find Out if My Bankruptcy Case is Closed in Louisiana?